All Episodes

 How does she get away with that, Patrick?

-Well, the the media allows her to get away with it, and Sean is the problem with Hillary Clinton and and these extremist regimes and even terror-linked suspects, goes all the way back to her husband's administration.
+And Sean is the problem with Hillary Clinton and these extremist regimes and even terror-linked suspects goes all the way back to her husband's administration.

-In nineteen ninety-six, she asked Abdulaman Alamoudi, who's currently serving a seventeen-year prison, federal prison sentence, uh, for an Al-Koe.
+In 1996, she asked Abdurrahman Alamoudi, who's currently serving a 17-year prison, federal prison sentence for an al-Qaeda assassination plot.

-Hillary Clinton not only asked him to set up the White House, the first White House Ramadan Iftar dinner, she she asked uh uh Bill to appoint him as goodwill ambassador for the State Department during her Senate campaign in 2000.
+Hillary Clinton not only asked him to set up the White House, the first White House Ramadan Ishtar dinner, she asked Bill to appoint him as Goodwill Ambassador for the State Department during her Senate campaign in 2000.

-Uh there were a number of individuals who were openly praising Hamas who gave heavily to her Senate campaign.
+There were a number of individuals who were openly praising Hamas, who gave heavily to her Senate campaign.

-So uh this problem goes back literally decades for Hillary Clinton and the media just kind of well uh you know, uh see the see something, say nothing.
+So this problem goes back literally decades for Hillary Clinton, and the media just kind of, well, you know, see something, say nothing.

 A lot of that going around.